vonschutter/RTD-Setup/README.md

 If a graphical environment is not detected, the RTD System Configurator will interpret this as it is being run on a server without a graphical environment and will offer to set up the productivity tools for that environment.
 <kbd> ![RTD Builder Screenshot 2](media_files/ScrTermOEMSetup.png) </kbd>

+## On Windows
 As promised, the rtd-me.sh.cmd script will run under windows as well.
 Simply download it and double click on it (you will be prompted to elevate privileges if needed).
 Please NOTE: that at this time the Windows functionality is roughly equivalent to the Linux **Software Bundle Installer**, but will not prompt for anything, whereas for Linux the setup will pause for 60 seconds to allow for some selections.
 However, the script will optimize Windows by removing bloatware (Sponsored Software) and turning off services that most do not use to enhance both performance and security.
 Several useful and fun software titles are automatically added (will not fill up your disk).
 The Windows changes are made with PowerShell.

 Running "rtd-oem-win10-config.ps1" (**Software Bundle Installer**) in Windows (also run when installing RTD Power Tools):
 <kbd> <img src="media_files/Scr11.png" > </kbd>

 # How to Install RTD Power Tools:
+Getting the RTD power Tools has been made as easy as possible.
+The installation process simply involves downloading and running a single script.
+This script will make these tools available on you system with a minimum of questions.

+## In Linux
 To get these tools for yourself on Linux just copy and paste the line below in to a terminal:

 ```bash